LinuxRocks2000/jhewit/membership.md

 Membership fees are open to negotiation and are paid on a monthly basis.
 We take a holistic approach in supporting our members that includes the financial, spiritual, emotional, and intellectual.

-We don’t discriminate and promote the values of peace and equality within our society.
+We do not discriminate and promote the values of peace and equality within our society.
 Kindly send us an email if you are interested in applying.
-Our community is primarily on discord.
+Our community is primarily Discord-based.